alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 Make it clear what you need users to do when they create an account.

 Show a clear difference between creating an account and signing in.
-Presenting the options side by side is not enough because users might miss one of them or not understand the&nbsp;difference.
+Presenting the options side by side is not enough because users might miss one of them or not understand the difference.

-{% call wcagNote({id: "wcag-reuse-account-information"}) %}

-<p>Make sure users do not need to enter the same information more than once when creating an account, unless the information is no longer valid or it’s necessary for security reasons.
-Use the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete">HTML autocomplete attribute</a> to allow password managers and user agents to automatically populate fields.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

 ### Make the sign-up process clear